Mediatek-Cloud/mcs-resources/content/en/tutorial/communication_channels.md

 ### Subscribe & Publish

-After you've connected to the MCS MQTT broker. you can subscribe to specific device or data channel; you can also publish to specific data channel.
+After you've connected to the MCS MQTT broker, you can subscribe to specific device or data channel; you can also publish to specific data channel.

 For **subscription**, the topic is defined in the following format: